 is a unique fresh water lake south of the town of Georgioupolis in

-and its little sister, Gavdopoula Island, are important for shore and
+Gavdos Island and its little sister, Gavdopoula Island, are important for shore and migratory birds.
+These islands are located 65 km south of Palaiochora in Chania.

-Rethymnon has some of the highest ranges in Crete and inaccessible peaks ideal habitat for raptors and alpine species.
+Rethymnon has some of the highest ranges in Crete and inaccessible peaks; ideal habitat for raptors and alpine species.
 The Psiloritis Range including Mt Ida and the Nida Plateau.

 Also in Rethymnon are the beautiful Kourtaliotis Gorge, Megalopotamos, and southern mountainous area around Preveli, which all make good birding locations.